 ii. have extreme wear resistance and

-iii. if failure does occur, there is the option to convert to a conventional prosthesis.
+iii. if failure does occur, there is the option to convert to a conventional total hip replacement.

 Considerations for patients who would like to return to large ROM activities, such as yoga:

 • Would choose implant designs that are more appropriate for extremes of range of motion, with high dislocation resistance

 i.
 The Dual Mobility Implant – large femoral head size and the dual bearing bearing surface of the femoral head, provide high levels of dislocation resistance